bbauska/JS-svg/README.md

 }
 </pre>

-This should result in gradiented tetris-like arrangements, similar to Figure 4-9.
+<p>This should result in gradiented tetris-like arrangements, similar to
+Figure 4-9.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 29.
 Gen.chance() in action (108) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"